mlang/bmc/README.txt

     framework for test cases is present and being used in the build process to indicate regressions as early as possible.
 Make use of this safe-guard to avoid your code being accidentally broken in the future.
-    Some special cases, like GUI behaviour for instance, are of course rather hard to test.
-Apply common sense when deciding how much time to invest in developing a useful test case.
   * The 'detail' namespace: One pattern commonly used in Boost is to separate the public interface of a feature from its implementation details.
     We think this a good practice and would like to make use of it in BMC.